BenUCL/Reef-acoustics-and-AI/README.md

 2. Next, a machine learning classifier is trained to identify the classes (e.g healthy and degraded) using the *Random forests compound index _ .ipynb*.
 Here, ‘_’ represents the dataset (Indo, Aus or Poly) and task (habitat or site identifier).
 This performs cross validation and outputs accuracy scores for all repeats.

 ### Pretrained CNN classifier
-1. Same as above, but instead of accessinf *compound index* scripts, access the *pretrained CNN* scripts.
+1. Same as above, but instead of accessing *compound index* scripts, access the *pretrained CNN* scripts.
 2. This will extract features from audio with the VGGish pretrained CNN, using
 ### Trained CNN classifier